krishchaudhary180-glitch/portfolio/README.md

 ## My Portfolio 📔📖📑

-This is my personal portfolio website, 🖥️💽 built to showcase my interests, skills, and ongoing learning journey at the intersection of biotechnology and programming.
+This is my personal portfolio website, 🖥️💽 built to showcase my interests, skills, favs and ongoing learning journey at the intersection of biotechnology and programming.

 ---